mohabg/VoogaSalad/DESIGN/DESIGN.md

 examples to help make concrete the abstractions in your design.

 ###Common Features####
-*Enemies and player can attack
+> - Enemies and player can attack
-*Score and lives/health
+> - Score and lives/health
-*Multiple levels
+> - Multiple levels
-*Multiple enemy types
+> - Multiple enemy types

 ###Space Invaders###
 *Player and enemies can only shoot vertically, and the player can only move horizontally